smoqadam/lbgndl/README.md

 # LibGen Search Extension

-A simple Chrome extension that allows you to search Library Genesis directly from your browser.
+A simple Firefox extension that allows you to search Library Genesis directly from your browser.
 Select any text, right-click, and search for books.

 ## Installation Guide
 1. Download or clone this repository
-2. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and go to `about:debugging`
-3. Enable "Developer mode" in top-right corner
+3. Click on "This Firefox" on the left
-4. Click "Load unpacked" and select the extension folder
+4. "Load Temporary Add-on..."
+5. Select any file inside the "lbgndl" directory

 ## Screenshots